quark-zju/node-tcp-via-http/README.md

 =================

 Simple but practical tcp-to-http-to-tcp [node.js](http://nodejs.org/) script.
-It's now easy to SSH to a firewalled server with only HTTP service available.
+It's now easy to SSH to a firewalled server with only one HTTP port available.
 Just run server.js on the server and run client.js on the client:

       +--------------+